-Antibodies are remarkable biomarkers: they are the cues that provide us with indications about many diseases and how our immune system counter them.
+Antibodies are remarkable biomarkers: they are the cues that provide us with indications about many diseases and how our immune system counters them.
 Now a group of scientists from the University of Rome, Tor Vergata (Italy) has found a way to repurpose them so that they can trigger a specific chemical reaction.

 “We demonstrated a strategy to use specific antibodies to control chemical reactions forming a wide range of molecules, from imaging to therapeutic agents,” says Francesco Ricci, full professor at the University of Rome Tor Vergata and senior author of the article.
 “Our approach allows synthesizing a functional molecule from inactive precursors only when a specific antibody is present in the reaction mixture.”

 To achieve this goal, the researchers took advantage of the versatility of synthetic DNA oligonucleotides and of the predictability of DNA-DNA interactions.
 “Synthetic oligonucleotides are amazing molecules, they can be modified with a range of reactive groups and also with recognition elements that can target specific antibodies,” says Lorena Baranda, PhD student in the group of Prof. Ricci and first author of the article.
 “In our work, we rationally designed and synthesized a pair of modified DNA sequences that can recognize a specific antibody and bind to it.
 When this happens the reactive groups appended on the other ends of the DNA strands will be in close proximity and their reaction will be triggered ultimately leading to the formation of a chemical product,” she explains.